 Winston Peters says there is still work to be done with both parties before NZ First can make a decision.

-The New Zealand First leader said they had got a lot of work done and the board's engagement was complete and it was going home.
+Peters said they got a lot of work done and the boards engagement was complete and it was going home.

-Peters said further discussions were needed with the leaders of both National and Labour.
+Peters said further discussions were needed with the leaders of both parties.